-As digital marketers, we hear it all too often from new clients, “We are so much better at doing ‘X’ than that guy!
-So why is this ‘less than’ competitor ranking higher than us on Google?”
+As digital marketers, we hear it all too often from new clients, “We are so much better than that competitor!
+So why is their website ranking higher than ours on Google?”
 The fact is, while your competitor may fall short in the real world, Google’s opinion is based on online appearances, and the two may not always coincide.

 There are a lot of reasons why a business that you deem unworthy is ranking well in Google, some of which are known to Google and Google alone.
 However, as SEO experts, we’ve uncovered several explanations as to why this happens, and we’ve used this knowledge to help many clients overtake their competition.

 4 Reasons Why an Unworthy Competitor is Ranking Higher than You in Search Results

 Unfortunately, not-so-hot businesses can still have really great websites.
 Here are some of the reasons why Google may be giving your competitor’s site more weight than yours.